|

 Other diagnostic messages may or may not be displayed, depending upon

-your invocation of init
+your invocation of init.

 SHOW_THREAD is initialized to false